 Today’s reflection is by Bondings 2.0 contributor Michael Sennett, whose brief bio can be found by clicking here.

-Today’s liturgical readings for the Sixth Sunday in Ordinary Time can be found here.
+Today’s liturgical readings for the 20th Sunday of Ordinary Time can be found here.

 During the evening of this past Easter Vigil, I waited excitedly for the lights to dim.
 I held my breath in anticipation as I peered over the balcony of the choir loft.
 My eyes had barely adjusted to the total darkness when I noticed the tapers approaching the flame of the paschal candle.
 Parishioners solemnly kindled the candles of their neighbors.
 Pew by pew, the light grew brighter.
 Soon the nave was illuminated by the tapers—the Church ablaze with fire—a congregation unified in the light of Christ.

 This memory of peace and unity seems somewhat at odds with today’s Gospel reading as Jesus enthusiastically announces to his disciples that he has come not to bring peace to the earth but that his mission is one of division.
 Even families, he says, will be divided.
 How can it be that Jesus, described as the prince of peace, is focused on being divisive?

 Usually, we chalk up Jesus as gentle and mild, and for good reason.
 Our encounters with him in scripture are primarily based on love, forgiveness, and justice—and there’s nothing wrong with this image.

 Jesus, however, also flipped tables.
 He also challenged the rules of the hypocritical religious leaders.
 These are examples of righteous anger from a passionate Savior.
 Even throughout the agony of the Passion, he remained passionate.